 While I have been on the receiving end of some, eh, let’s say less-than-appropriate and often inaccurate adoption-related comments from coworkers, friends, and even family, what I’ve found is more important to focus on is for my kids to see how I react and respond—or don’t respond.
 I don’t want my kids to grow up letting others’ words and actions take on more worth than they deserve or dictate how they should think or feel about themselves.
 Not even another adoptee can know what’s in my girls’ hearts and minds.

 As an adoptive mom, I can choose to go through life with a pocket full of snarky comebacks and memes, or I can go through life understanding that for many people, adoption is a broad and undefined experience they know little about.
 I can recognize that their judgments, opinions, and comments really aren’t bullets meant to hurt, but rather misinformation misfires they haven’t thought through.
-We’ve all put our foot in our mouth at some point.
+We’ve all put our foot in our mouths at some point.

 What I can do is talk to my kids and let them know that they are okay.
 That our family is okay.
 That their birth family is okay.
 That it’s okay to have good days and bad days regarding how they feel about their adoption.
 And that it’s okay to get angry or feel bad should someone say something out of line.
 After all, life is a balancing act of finding common ground while standing your ground.